 It is the capital and the largest city in Andalusia.
 It has a population of about 690,000, being the 4th biggest city in Spain.
-In the old town you will find the Alcázar palace complex, which was amazing to visit – one of our favorite attractions from Seville.
+In the old town, you will find the Alcázar palace complex, which was amazing to visit – one of our favorite attractions from Seville.

-The structure has six parasols in the shape of giant mushrooms, design inspired from the vaults of Seville Cathedral and the ficus trees in Plaza de Cristo de Burgos.
+The structure has six parasols in the shape of giant mushrooms, design inspired from the vaults of Seville Cathedral, and the ficus trees in Plaza de Cristo de Burgos.

-It is organized in four steps: the underground level where you’ll find the Antiquarium, the street level where is the Central Market and for levels 2 and 3 we have two stages of the panoramic terraces, which are including a restaurant.
+It is organized in four steps: the underground level where you’ll find the Antiquarium, the street level where is the Central Market, and for levels 2 and 3, we have two stages of the panoramic terraces, which are including a restaurant.

 Caminito del Rey

-Keep in mind that if and when you’ll go to visit the canyon, you’ll be provided with safety helmet.
+Keep in mind that if and when you’ll go to visit the canyon, you’ll be provided with a safety helmet.
 You’ll have to wear the helmet at all times, as crew members are at all times on the route.

-Here in Cordoba, we enjoyed the food from the best fishery ever – sorry I don’t remember the name – but I recall that it is located first street on the right side as you position yourself with the back to the Roman bridge.
-I really hope this will be useful in case you really want to taste that fish.
+Here in Cordoba, we enjoyed the food from the best fishery ever – sorry I don’t remember the name – but I recall that it is located the first street on the right side as you position yourself with the back to the Roman bridge.
+I hope this will be useful in case you want to taste that fish.

-Here below you can see a picture with the Roman Bridge:
+Here below, you can see a picture with the Roman Bridge: